-3. LBR> LIBFIL/RP=FILEA, FILEB, FILEC, FILED/-RP RET

-'''

-MODULE "FILEA" REPLACED

-MODULE "FILEB1" REPLACED

-MODULE "FILEB2" REPLACED

-MODULE "FILEC1" REPLACED

-MODULE "FILEC2" REPLACED

-'''
+3. LBR>LIBFIL/RP=FILEA,FILEB,FILEC,FILED/-RP ®

-In this example, the /-RP switch is used to override the global format of the command.
-Object modules in files FILEA, FILEB, and FILEC are processed as modules to be replaced, and file FILED is processed as a file which contains modules to be inserted.
+MODULE "FILEA" REPLACED MODULE "FILEB1" REPLACED MODULE "FILEB2" REPLACED MODULE "FILEC1" REPLACED MODULE "FILEC2" REPLACED In this example, the /-RP switch overrides the global format of the command.
+Object modules in files FILEA, FILEB, and FILEC are processed as modules to be replaced, and file FILED is processed as a file that contains modules to be inserted.
 The resulting library file is shown in Table 3-5.